 Perkins said they haven’t ruled out a future restaurant either.

-Children’s ball fields, a lodge with pool, bike trails and walking paths are also planned.
+Children’s ball fields, a lodge/neighborhood clubhouse, bike trails and walking paths are also planned.